Ghosts of Shenks Ferry

 All told some 40 people—men and women—were employed here.
 Most were from the nearby village of Colemanville.
 A few came from York County, who commuted to work day by rowing across the river.

 You can still find the spot, but there’s not much to see.
-Only the foundation of a house remains—and that was built there after the explosion.
+Only the foundation of a building remains.
 A small sign commemorates the location.
 Details on finding it are located below.

 Primed for Disaster